sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Events.md

 ### To determine the coordinates at which the mouse was clicked, use the `PageX` and `PageY` properties in `MouseEventArgs` class.

-The `PageX` and `PageY` properties in `MouseEventArgs` class allows the retrieval of the coordinates, in pixels, relative to the left edge of the document.
+The `PageX` and `PageY` properties in `MouseEventArgs` class allows the retrieval of the coordinates at which a mouse click was performed.
+The coordinates are represented in pixels and relative to the left edge of the document.

 ```cs
 <div @onclick="HandleClick">